-This function allows the ability to select any PLC that may be connected to the touch panel through the selected serial comm. port connection and checks to see if the communications are working correctly.
+This function allows the ability to select any PLC that may be connected to the HMI through the selected serial comm port connection and checks to see if the communications are working correctly.

-NOTE: The communications protocol for the selected PLC must match the the C-more touch panel.
-The touch panel PLC serial communications are configured using the C-more Programming Software's Protocol Manager.
+NOTE: The communications protocol for the PLC being selected must be configured the same as the C-more HMI.
+The HMI's PLC serial communications are configured using the C-more Programming Software's Panel Manager.